The job of biomechanical engineer at Zhor-Tech

 However, I was missing the technical application.
 I needed to be in the heat of the moment!
 I wanted someone to wear my product one day!

-My current project is Podosmart, it is a solution for podiatrists.
+My current project is Podosmart.
+It is a solution for podiatrists.
 We will provide them with a diagnostic tool.
 The solution we are going to offer will make it possible to detect parameters that correspond to the movements of the feet, the movements in the oscillating phase, in the laying phase, the angles of pronation and supination.
 But there is also the time phase (taligrade, plantigrade, digitigrade), stride length, speed over flight time, pause time, etc.

 Physicians will be given metrics to enable them to diagnose more accurately.
 They will also be able to monitor and adjust their medication in the case of neurologists or insoles for podiatrists.
-We will have much more precise data and a change in parameters over time, a follow-up of pathology.
+We will have much more precise data and a change in parameters over time and a follow-up of pathology.